laravel/docs/queues.md

     php artisan queue:retry --range=5-10

-Also, you can retry failed jobs by queue name:
+You may also retry all of the failed jobs for a particular queue:

     php artisan:retry --queue=name